rnakato/Churros/README.md

 Instead, you can download the Churros singularity image from our [Dropbox](https://www.dropbox.com/scl/fo/lptb68dirr9wcncy77wsv/h?rlkey=whhcaxuvxd1cz4fqoeyzy63bf&dl=0) (We use singularity version 3.8.5).

-Then you can run RumBall with the command:
+Then you can run Churros with the command:

     singularity exec churros.sif <command>